strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/databases/mongodb.md

 mongod --config /opt/homebrew/etc/mongod.conf
 ```

-You have now installed MongoDB for _Mac_.
+You have now installed MongoDB for macOS.
 You are now ready to [install Strapi with MongoDB locally](#_2-install-strapi-locally-with-mongodb).

 :::